Battle of the Nile: Surrender of the French vanguard

-Destruction of Orient
+Destruction of L'Orient

 At 21:00, the British observed a fire on the lower decks of the Orient, the French flagship.
 Identifying the danger this posed to the Orient, Captain Hallowell directed his gun crews to fire their guns directly into the blaze.
 Sustained British gun fire spread the flames throughout the ship's stern and prevented all efforts to extinguish them.
 Within minutes the fire had ascended the rigging and set the vast sails alight.
 The nearest British ships, Swiftsure, Alexander, and Orion, all stopped firing, closed their gunports, and began edging away from the burning ship in anticipation of the detonation of the enormous ammunition supplies stored on board.
 In addition, they took crews away from the guns to form fire parties and to soak the sails and decks in seawater to help contain any resulting fires.
 Likewise the French ships Tonnant, Heureux, and Mercure all cut their anchor cables and drifted southwards away from the burning ship.
 At 22:00 the fire reached the magazines, and the Orient was destroyed by a massive explosion.
 The concussion of the blast was powerful enough to rip open the seams of the nearest ships, and flaming wreckage landed in a huge circle, much of it flying directly over the surrounding ships into the sea beyond.
 Falling wreckage started fires on Swiftsure, Alexander, and Franklin, although in each case teams of sailors with water buckets succeeded in extinguishing the flames, despite a secondary explosion on Franklin.